 How does this passage impact your view of these regimes?
-How does it impact your view of God?

 Imagine the rulers of these regimes in the shoes of Belshazzar in Daniel 5.
 How should this impact the attitudes and actions of Christians in these regimes?

 How does this passage help us pray for Christians who are persecuted for their faith?
 Spend some time doing this now (whether Christians you know personally or those you have read about).